jessicawu013/untold-coronavirus-stories/README.md

 to the disproportionate number of African Americans with lower incomes and pre-existing health conditions, this project takes a look at median income and health insurance data to see if these factors give insight into the way economic inequality has impacted the effect of COVID-19 on communities in the United States.

+## Repo Guide
+coronavirus - shiny app and data sources used life - code for life tab love - code for love tab sorrow - code for sorrow tab, which contains analysis about socioeconomic inequality